An Improved Bound for Weak Epsilon-Nets in the Plane: Preliminaries

-It suffices to check that every convex set $K\in \K$ is stabbed by one of the above nets.
+It suffices to check that every convex set $K\in \K$ is stabbed by at least one of the above nets.
 To this end, we distinguish between two cases. \begin{enumerate}

-\item If at least half of the segments of $\Pi_K={P_K\choose 2}\cap \Pi$ do not cross any line of $\Y(r)$, we find a point $p\in P_K$ so that at least $2\sigma{\eps n\choose 2}/\lceil\eps n\rceil\geq \sigma\eps n/4$ of its neighbors in the graph $(P_K,\Pi_K)$ lie in the same slab $\tau\in \Lambda(r)$ that contains $p$.
-Hence, $K$ is $\eps'$-crowded in $\Lambda(r)$ and, therefore, pierced by a point of $Q'$.
+\item If at least half of the segments of $\Pi_K={P_K\choose 2}\cap \Pi$ do not cross any line of $\Y(P,r)$, we find a point $p\in P_K$ so that at least $2\sigma{\lceil\eps n\rceil\choose 2}/\lceil\eps n\rceil\geq \sigma\eps n/4$ of its neighbors in the graph $(P_K,\Pi_K)$ lie in the same slab $\tau\in \Lambda(P,r)$ that contains $p$.
+Hence, $K$ is $\eps'$-crowded in $\Lambda(P,r)$ and, therefore, pierced by a point of $Q'$.
 See Figure \ref{Fig:LemmaSparse} (left).

-\item At least half of the segments of $\Pi_K$ cross a line of $\Y(r)$.
-Since there are at least $(\sigma/2){\eps n\choose 2}$ intersection points between the edges of $\Pi_K$ and the lines of $\Y(r)$, there must be a line $L\in \Y(r)$ which contains at least $\sigma{\eps n\choose 2}/(2r)$ of these intersections.
+\item At least half of the segments of $\Pi_K$ cross a line of $\Y(P,r)$.
+Since there are at least $(\sigma/2){\lceil\eps n\rceil\choose 2}$ intersection points between the edges of $\Pi_K$ and the lines of $\Y(P,r)$, there must be a line $L\in \Y(P,r)$ which contains at least $\sigma{\lceil\eps n\rceil\choose 2}/(2r)$ of these intersections.
 Hence, $K$ is hit by the corresponding net $Q_L$.
 See Figure \ref{Fig:LemmaSparse} (right). \end{enumerate} \end{proof}

-In what follows, $\sigma$ remains bounded from below by a certain positive constant, and we apply Lemma \ref{Lemma:Sparse} with $r$ that is a very small (albeit, fixed) constant power $1/\eps$.
+As mentioned in Section \ref{Subsec:RecursiveFramewk}, throughout our analysis $\sigma$ remains bounded from below by a certain positive constant, and we apply Lemma \ref{Lemma:Sparse} with $r$ that is a very small (albeit, fixed) constant power $1/\eps$.
 (In particular, $r$ is much larger than $1/\sigma$.)
 Notice that this yields the following bound

 in which the recursive term on the right side is essentially linear in $1/\eps$, and the constants of proportionality that are hidden by the $O(\cdot)$-notation do not depend on $\eps,\sigma$, and $\lambda$.
-Moreover, the non-recursive term is $o(1/\eps^2)$ provided that the density $\lambda$ is substantially smaller than $1$, and it is close to $1/\eps$ if $\lambda=O(\eps)$.
+Moreover, the non-recursive term is $o(1/\eps^2)$ provided that the density $\lambda$ is substantially smaller than $1$, and it is close to $1/\eps$ if $\lambda\leq \eps$.
 A standard inductive approach to solving recurrences of this kind is presented, e.g., in \cite{Envelopes3D} and \cite[Section 7.3.2]{SA}.